 Authors from several jurisdictions predict, in the near future, stricter audits and additional tax assessments, and possibly even more taxes.
-After the COVID-19 crisis elapses, however, the authorities will have to consider the approach to "recovery" when states will want to preserve their business sectors considering the need for
+Once the Russia-Ukraine conflict (although predictions of its conclusion are still pure speculation at this point) and COVID-19 crisis recede, however, the authorities will have to consider the approach to "recovery" when states will want to preserve their business sectors considering the need for long-term economic growth.
+In any case, given the current status quo, taxpayers should clearly be more proactive in their internal audits, and the analysis and management of their tax risks.

-Considering that every move takes time and that the state of the art in each jurisdiction is at a different stage of development, the present guide is an excellent tool for professionals - tax lawyers, barristers, and in-house lawyers, but also company CFOs and members of their departments, tax consultants, judges, or other professionals - to provide a compass in finding the right path when preparing and handling a tax audit or controversy; either to assist in managing a good settlement or, if this proves unworkable, conducting a successful dispute.
+Considering that every move takes time and that the state of the art in each jurisdiction is at a different stage of development, the present guide is an excellent tool for professionals - tax lawyers, barristers, and in-house lawyers, but also company CFOs and members of their departments, tax consultants, judges, or other professionals - providing a compass with which to find the right path forward when preparing and handling a tax audit or controversy; either to assist in managing a good settlement or, if this proves unworkable, conducting a successful dispute.